semaphoreci/docs/docs/essentials/pipeline-queues.md

 Pipeline queues allow you to control which pipelines Semaphore must run sequentially and which may run in parallel.
-For example, you may configure parallel pipelines on the main branch, while allowing only one deployment to production to be running at any given time.
+For example, you may configure consecutive pipelines to run in parallel on the main branch, while allowing only one deployment to production to be running at any given time.

 You can configure this behaviour via [queue][queue-reference] property in the pipeline's YAML configuration file.

 ## Default behaviour

-By default, the pipelines will be assigned to the same queue and run sequentially
-if they are initiated from the same branch/tag/pull request with the same configuration, e.g. multiple pushes or multiple promotions.
+By default, Semaphore assigns pipelines to the same queue and runs them sequentially if they are initiated from the same branch/tag/pull request with the same configuration, e.g. multiple pushes or multiple promotions.

 ## Using queues for deployments

-You can use queues to prevent parallel runs of deployment pipelines that might cause issues in the environment you are deploying to.
+You can use queues to prevent parallel runs of [deployment pipelines][deploying-with-promotions] that might cause issues in the environment you deploy to.

-If your projects are deployed independently one from another, you can use the separate queues for each project by setting the `scope` property of the queue configuration to value **project**.
+If you are deploying projects independently one from another, you can use the separate queues for each project by setting `scope: project` in the queue configuration.

-In the following example, we are configuring the deployment pipeline that should be defined as a [promotion][deploying-with-promotions] to run sequentially in the queue called `Deployment queue`.
+In the following example, we are configuring the deployment pipeline to run sequentially in a queue called `Deployment queue`.

 ``` yaml
 version: v1.0